AndrewZinc/Surfs_up/README.md

 ![Flask Temperature Observations Page](Resources/flask_tobs.png)

 #### Temperature Exploration Page
-This page displays the Minimum, Maximum, and Average temperature for a single date, or a range of dates.
+This page displays the Minimum, Average, and Maximum temperatures for a single date, or a range of dates.

 Data displayed for a single date: